What is single sign-on (SSO)?

 - It does not address certain levels of security each application sign-on may need.

-- If availability is lost, then users are locked out of the multiple systems connected to the SSO.
+- If availability is lost, users are locked out of all systems connected to SSO.

-- If unauthorized users gain access, then they could gain access to more than one application.
+- If unauthorized users gain access, they could access more than one application.

 - Rippling enables users to sign in to cloud applications from multiple devices.

-- Avatier Identity Anywhere is an SSO for Docker container-based platforms.
+- Avatier Identity Anywhere is SSO for Docker container-based platforms.

-- OneLogin is a cloud-based identity and access management (IAM) platform that supports SSO.
+- OneLogin by One Identity is a cloud-based identity and access management platform that supports SSO.

-- Okta is a tool with an SSO functionality.
-Okta also supports 2FA and is primarily utilized by enterprise users.
+- Okta is a tool with SSO functionality.
+Okta also supports 2FA and is primarily used by enterprises.